rureirureirurei/DistributedLab-homework/README.md

       $ $ $ $ $ $ $ \approx $ $10^{61}$ years for 256 bytes
       $ $ $ $ $ $ $ \approx $ $10^{1200}$ years for 4096 bytes

-   Now it's obvious, that bruteforcing is practically unacceptable for such keys.
+   Now it's clear, that bruteforcing is practically unacceptable for such keys.